 Most importantly, Dick Cheney has realized that time limits to power are good.
 The American system works for the powerful because of the limitations we impose on holding office.
 That’s the real mistake so many dictators make -- they want to be in control forever.
 Cheney knows that is impossible, but with a four-to-eight-year plan, you can gauge your shenanigans for maximum benefit at a deadline.
 You know when you are out of there and so you know how to plan for the most benefit from the shortest realistic time on the secret throne.

 There is one important factor that makes this plan perfect for the United States even if it might not work in some of the more hot-headed countries.
 We are a sentimental nation and when we see evil people age and become more and more decrepit, depending on the evil they did, especially if in elected office, we prefer to allow for mass forgiveness.
-Or at least widespread shrugging.
-Sure, so-and-so was heinous a decade ago, but look at him now, just look at him now.

 Besides, unless it’s directed toward minorities, Americans are undeniably opposed to any sort of vigilantism that could result in someone chasing down Dick Cheney with vengeance in their head.
 I mean, any given person in Florida or Texas might want to show a transgendered kid who’s boss, but old white men are delicate flowers.
 Plus, we have respect for our elders, especially our sinister smirking ones.